When Elton John Remade ‘Candle in the Wind’ for Princess Diana

-Princess Diana's funeral was held at Westminster Abbey on Sept.
-6, 1997, one week after she was killed in a car crash in Paris.
+Princess Diana's funeral was held on Sept.
+6, 1997 at Westminster Abbey, one week after she was killed in a car crash in Paris.
 Elton John, who had been a friend of hers, was asked by the Royal Family to sing at the funeral.

 John and lyricist Bernie Taupin rewrote "Candle in the Wind," John's 1973 homage to Marilyn Monroe, as a tribute to the Princess of Wales, and John recorded what became one of the bestsellling singles in history immediately after the funeral.

 The singer and songwriter became friends with Diana in 1981 when he sang at the 21st birthday party of her brother-in-law, Prince Andrew.
 In the ITV documentary Diana, Our Mother: Her Life and Legacy, John said that Diana had the ability "to make people feel at ease and make them feel that everything is going to be all right.
 I haven't experienced many people in my life who have that ability.
 She could walk into a room of people and make them feel as if everything was great."